surajkarak/surajkarak.github.io/_projects/NLP-Reddit-Political-Bias.md

 -   AskReddit

 And I could not analyse all the content in these subreddits since the beginning - that would take days or weeks or more to extract and maybe still doable with some hacks.
-So I decided to look at the latest posts from these subreddits (more specifically, those which show up when you sort by “new” at the top.
+So I decided to look at the latest posts from these subreddits (more specifically, those which show up when you sort by “new” at the top).

 ## What I used